James Ellisor

-James Ammon Ellisor (born March 9, 1990) is a professional basketball player for Stjarnan of the Úrvalsdeild karla.
+James Ammon Ellisor (born March 9, 1990) is a professional basketball player.
 During his career, he has won the Liga Portuguesa de Basquetebol four times and the Portuguese Basketball Cup three times.

 College career

 James played college basketball for Glendale Gauchos and Bemidji State Beavers where he was named the Daktronics Division II National Player of the Year in 2012.

 Professional career

 In 2022–2023, James averaged 7.6 points, 2.9 rebounds and 1.5 assists per game for S.L.
 Benfica, helping them win the Portuguese national championship.

 In October 2023, James signed with Stjarnan of the Úrvalsdeild karla.